 Pwllheli Beach is a vast sand and lightly shingle beach, with popular marks such as Gimblet Rock and the area in front of the golf course.
 Its is a south facing beach and fishes well with a bit of an on shore breeze in my opinion.

-Further round through the campsite, I have seen kids pulling in small Pollock to feathers.
+Further round through the holiday park, I have seen kids pulling in small Pollock to feathers.
+Fishing straight off the side, this section must have a good depth.
+I have seen divers in this section too.

-Parking is next to the building in the pic below.
+Parking is next to the building in the pic below if fishing the Gimblet Rock end.

 It definitely produces at times, I have had Dab, whiting, Doggies, Mackerel and have seen Thornback Rays come out whilst fishing.
 The above picture is of the smallest Thornback I have ever seen!
 The guy caught it on a small piece of Peeler Crab.